mehulagg/gitlab/doc/security/rack_attack.md

    GLKEYS cache:gitlab:rack::attack*
    ```

-1. You can remove the block by deleting the appropriate key from above (example: cache:gitlab:rack::attack:449905:throttle_unauthenticated:IPaddress):
+1. You can remove the block by deleting the appropriate key from above (example key: `cache:gitlab:rack::attack:449905:throttle_unauthenticated:IPaddress`):

    ```plaintext
    del [the entire key from the previous step with the IP address]